JoelA510/Shipping-Doc-Gen/docs/TESTING.md

 # Testing Guide

-This document describes how to run and write tests for the Shipping Doc Gen application.
+This document describes how to run and write tests for the FormWaypoint application.

 ## Test Stack